 - Your registration in BC Transplant's Organ Donor Registry is an official record of your decision on organ donation.
-If you aren't registered, your family will decide for you. - You are more likely to need a transplant than you are to be an organ donor. - Less than 1% of people die in a way that allows them to be an organ donor.

-- To become an organ donor, a person must be in a hospital Intensive Care Unit and be on a ventilator. - Donation is considered only after all life-saving efforts are made and it's certain a person will not survive. - Two doctors, not involved in transplant, must declare death before organ donation can proceed. - You may still be able to donate if you have a medical condition.
+If you aren't registered, your family will decide for you. - You are more likely to need a transplant than you are to be an organ donor. - Less than 1% of people die in a way that allows them to be an organ donor. - To become an organ donor, a person must be in a hospital Intensive Care Unit and be on a ventilator. - Donation is considered only after all life-saving efforts are made and it's certain a person will not survive. - Two doctors, not involved in transplant, must declare death before organ donation can proceed. - You may still be able to donate if you have a medical condition.
 Register your decision and the specialists will determine if you can. - There is no age limit for organ donation.
 The oldest organ donor in Canada was 92 years old! - Anyone can register their decision.
-If you are under 19 years old, your parents have to sign. - You only need to register once. - Once you've registered your decision, take the time to talk to your loved ones about your wishes. - A decal on your driver's license or care card is no longer enough. - Not sure if you've registered?
+If you are 19 and over, your registration constitutes a legally valid decision record.
+For someone under the age of 19, your registration reflects an expressed wish about organ donation and is not a legally binding decision record.
+You can formalize your decision legally once you turn 19. - You only need to register once. - Once you've registered your decision, take the time to talk to your loved ones about your wishes. - A decal on your driver's license or Care Card is no longer enough. - Not sure if you've registered?
 Verify online at transplant.bc.ca with your Personal Health Number.